markus41/portfolio/docs/architecture.md

 ### SolutionOrchestrator

 `src.solution_orchestrator.SolutionOrchestrator` manages multiple `TeamOrchestrator` instances.
-It routes events to a named team via `handle_event(team, event)` and records the results.
+It routes events to a named team via the async `handle_event(team, event)` method and records the results.

 ## AutoGen Agents and Providers